Office of Academic Enrichment

 Named after Ruth Weimer Mount, the Mount Leadership Society focuses on students committed to leadership and community service.

-Our mission is to foster an ethic of service in our students and to develop leaders for a global society.
+The Mount Leadership Society fosters an ethic of service and develops leaders for a global society.
 We carry out this mission through a series of social, service, and learning experiences.
 Hosted by the Office of Student Life, Mount is a two-year scholars program.
 Once you complete the program, you have the opportunity to continue your involvement as a Post Mount (third and fourth year Mount Scholar).
 Post Mounts stay involved until graduation and beyond.
 No wonder our motto is: Together for Good!

 First Year